Bodhis4ttva/LHC_Net/README.md

 ![Image of LHC_Net](https://github.com/Bodhis4ttva/LHC_Net/blob/main/Images/LHC_Net.jpg)
 ![Image of LHC_Module2](https://github.com/Bodhis4ttva/LHC_Net/blob/main/Images/LHC_Module2.jpg)

-## How to check the bit-exact replicability
+## How to check the replicability of our results without full training
 Bit-exact replicability is strongly hardware dependent.
-Since the results we presented are dependent on the choice of a very good performing starting ResNet34v2 model, we strongly recommend to run the replicability script before attempting to execute our training protocol which is computational intensive and time consuming.
+Since the results we presented depend on the choice of a very good performing starting ResNet34v2 model, we strongly recommend to run the replicability script before attempting to execute our training protocol which is computational intensive and time consuming.
 Execute:
 ```
 python Download_Data.py